rolazar/level-1-course-content/workshops/README.md

 ## Mini code reviews

 If there is a big project that students are working on, sometimes a 5-10 minute code review is helpful.
 Having each student undergo a mandatory mini code review each day can help them open up and help you discover blockers that they wouldn't otherwise tell you about.
+Not all students are willing to share their issues with other present.
+It will also make sure students are accountable for what they produce in the hour.